DionneMaguire/stock/README.md

 ### For user:

-- to automate a stock process so that the user can easily see after inputting their sales if they need to reorder stock and how much stock they currently have.
+- to automate a stock process so that the user can easily enter their products with stock quantity and reorder level quantity.
+They then can input their sales for each product and the program updates their stock quantity and also displays what products need to be reordered.
+The reorder information is also written to a csv file.
+The name and path to this file is displayed for easy access for the user.

 ### The data model

-#### Stock file: (this file is already set up)
+#### Stock file: (user inputs each product with stock quantity and reorder level)
 - item:
 - quantity:
 - reorder-level